-Unmasking black pepper's secrets as a fat fighterMay 2nd, 2012 in Other /
+Unmasking black pepper's secrets as a fat fighterMay 2, 2012 in Medicine & Health / Other

 A new study provides a long-sought explanation for the beneficial fat-fighting effects of black pepper.
 The research, published in ACS' Journal of Agricultural and Food Chemistry, pinpoints piperine the pungent-tasting substance that gives black pepper its characteristic taste, concluding that piperine also can block the formation of new fat cells.